MannBarot/MannBarot/README.md

-- 👋 Hi, I’m @MannBarot, a high school junior from North Carolina!
+- 👋 Hi, I’m @MannBarot, a first year college student from North Carolina!
-- 👀 I’m interested in pursuing a BS in Computer Engineering at Georgia Tech after completing high school
+- 👀 I’m pursuing a BS in Computer Science at the University of North Carolina at Chapel Hill
-- 🌱 I’m currently learning android app development, especially Kotlin
+- 🌱 I’m currently interested in learning more about AI and Machine Learning.
-- 📫 You can reach me at mannbarot100@gmail.com, or mannbarot10@gmail.com
+- 📫 You can reach me at mannbarot100@gmail.com!

 <!---
 MannBarot/MannBarot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.